ucroo-community/tutorials/flowBundlesCICD/README.md

 ## Best Practices

-### School Environment Management
+### Environment Management

-- Use different school aliases for testing vs production (e.g., `myschool-staging`, `myschool`)
+- Use separate repositories or branches for QA vs production deployments
-- Keep school-specific secrets separate
+- Configure different GitHub secrets for each environment
-- Test with a staging school alias before promoting to production
+- Test with a QA environment before promoting to production

 ### Bundle Organization